Bulldog Couple Share Adventures of a Lifetime: Steve and Patsy Fowlkes Brandon of KingdomSafari.com

 Patsy later did post-graduate studies and research at the College of Medical Sciences, University of Tennessee at Memphis, where she was president of the Student Body, and later at the Oak Ridge National Laboratory.
 Patsy later moved into the pharmaceutical sales arena first at Mead Johnson, then Merck, and finally spending 19 years at Schering Plough until its acquisition by Merck.

 Patsy served as Director, Primary Care Products, overseeing Schering Plough’s products prescribed by physicians including her flagship product Claritin.
-During her time at Schering Plough, Patsy received every sales recognition award given by the company, including being only one of three people during her tenure to win the company’s top award twice.
+During her time at Schering Plough, Patsy received every sales recognition award given by the company, including being only one of three people during her 19 year tenure to win the company’s top award twice.
 Patsy was the only Schering Plough manager asked to serve on a team to build a new organization from the ground up for the cardiovascular drug Integrilin.

 A mutual friend of Steve and Patsy’s, who knew both had graduated from Mississippi State, introduced the couple in Nashville in the fall of 1998 to go on a blind date.
 The blind date led to a second date in which Steve had tickets to a Vanderbilt vs. Tennessee football game and a Vandy vs. Ohio State basketball game later that night.
 Steve invited her to attend either game, but Patsy suggested they attend both games.